How to Change File Permissions in Windows 10?

 Related: View or hide files in Windows 10.

-Here are some scenarios you may encounter the file permission error.
+Here are some scenarios you may encounter the file permission error in Windows 10.

 - When you have shared computers and other users setup permission for certain files which you can’t access.